What a whirlwind weekend!

 I’m sure you’re dying to know about the international conference, but let me give it to you in some context.
 Here’s what I did this weekend:

-First, on Friday afternoon, I presented “Beyond Botox – Natural Facial Rejuvenation” to a wonderful group of people here in Longmont CO.
+First, on Friday afternoon, I presented “Secrets of Natural Facial Rejuvenation” to a wonderful group of people here in Longmont CO.
 It was a completely free class and great glimpse into the power of natural facial care to restore radiance, youth, and what we like to call “the true face.”
 I’ll be offering this class again — with even greater value — in the near future, so keep your eyes and ears open!

 Then, early Saturday morning, I drove out to Georgetown, Colorado for an all-day meeting with the other board members of the Acupuncture Association of Colorado (AAC).
 Currently, I am serving as the Chair of Public Relations, which I think fits me perfectly!
 Did you know that we are an all-volunteer board?
 We don’t get paid a penny — and we work-work-work! to advance the safe practice of acupuncture, Chinese herbs, and other East Asian medicines as an integral part of modern, integrative health care.
 We promote the relevance, safety, and efficacy of these medicines in modern healthcare while honoring their tradition, wisdom, and ancient philosophies.

 The next day, on Sunday, I flew out at “o-dark-thirty” (that’s an Army phrase) to North Carolina for the 5th International Meeting on Complementary and Alternative Medicine & Therapies.
 On Monday, I presented my abstract for publication: